vintasoftware/django-zombodb/docs/integrating.rst

                 )),
             ]

-Now that model will support ElasticSearch queries for both ``name`` and ``street`` fields.
+Now that model will support Elasticsearch queries for both ``name`` and ``street`` fields.
 But to perform those searches, we need it to use the custom queryset :py:class:`~django_zombodb.querysets.SearchQuerySet`:

 .. code-block:: python